 Dr. Amanda Paule-Koba

 Shortridge, Caitlin, "That’s So Gay: LGBTQ+ Inclusivity and Education in Youth Sport Through Web Based Content" (2020).
-Masters of Education in Human Movement, Sport, and Leisure Studies Graduate Projects.
+Master of Education in Human Movement, Sport, and Leisure Studies Graduate Projects.
 85.